MeVisLab/examples/mevislab.github.io/content/tutorials/dataobjects/markerobjects.md

 ![Create Markers](images/tutorials/dataobjects/markers/DO_Markers_01.png "Create Markers")

 Using the `StylePalette` module, you can define a style for your markers.
-In order to set different styles for different markers, change the field *Color Mode* in the panel of `SoView2DMarkerEditor` to *Index*.
+In order to set different styles for different markers, change the field <field>Color Mode</field> in the panel of `SoView2DMarkerEditor` to *Index*.

 ![Style of Markers](images/tutorials/dataobjects/markers/DO_Markers_08.png "Style of Markers")